 Does sweet potato help with low libido during perimenopause?

-Low libido during perimenopause has multiple overlapping causes including declining oestrogen and testosterone, vaginal dryness that makes sex uncomfortable, fatigue, mood changes, and relationship stress.
+Low libido during perimenopause has multiple overlapping causes including declining estrogen and testosterone, vaginal dryness that makes sex uncomfortable, fatigue, mood changes, and relationship stress.
 Sweet potato is not a libido booster in any direct pharmacological sense, but several of its nutrients support the physiological and neurochemical conditions that underpin healthy sexual interest.

 Vitamin B6 and dopamine synthesis